RoyalHaskoningDHV/take-home-assignment/README.md

 * You have a team of 3 developers.
 How would you tackle working together on the stories?

 * Can you describe 1 thing that can go wrong with your code once in production?

+## Running the application
+The application consists of three parts: The server (Kotlin), the client (React) and the Envoy proxy (to make grpc work in the browser).

+To start it all up, do the following:

+### Server
+ - Run `./gradlew installDist` to compile the code
+ - Run `./server/build/install/server/bin/car-catalogue-server` to start the server

+### Envoy
+You need to have Docker installed for this
+ - Run `docker-compose build` to create the docker container
+ - Run `docker-compose up` to start the docker container

+### Client
+Execute these commands in the client folder
+ - Run `npm install` to install dependencies
+ - Run `npm start` to start the react web application